 Another change was done due to the relatively high temperatures in the knee joints, so that during the normal operation time of robot soccer games no heating problems arise.
-The new motor of type Robotis RX-64 has a higher maximum torque of 53 kg-cm as well as a higher maximum speed of 0.198 sec/60° than the first used DX-117.
-The modified version of the humanoid robot has a final weight of 3.3 kg and was the basis of the humanoid robot Bruno used successfully by the Darmstadt Dribbllers & Hajime Team at RoboCup 2006.
-For a more detailed report on the modified robot we refer the reader to [31].
+The new motor of type Robotis RX-64 has a higher maximum torque of 5.2 Nm as well as a higher maximum speed of 303.03 sr/s than the first used DX-117 (but also larger weight and size).
+The modified version of the humanoid robot has a final weight of 3.3 kg and was the basis of the humanoid robot Bruno used successfully by the Darmstadt Dribblers & Hajime Team at RoboCup 2006.
+For a more detailed report on the modified robot we refer the reader to (Friedmann et al., 2006a).

-Fig. 12.
-The humanoid robot Bruno (prototype HR18 after modifications)
+Figure 12: The humanoid robot Bruno (prototype HR18 after modifications)

-With the modified humanoid robot a forward walking speed of more than 40 cm/sec was obtained at a step frequency of 4 steps per second and a 20 mm longer step length.
-But in difference to the originally found motion on unchanged hardware, this walking motion needs some steps for acceleration with increasing steplength to get into a stable walking motion of 40 cm/sec.
-But it also performs a stable instant stop in one step.
-In Table III a comparison of the walking speed of Bruno linearly scaled to human size is given.
+With the modified humanoid robot basing on the walking motion of the original robot a forward walking speed of more than 40 cm/s was obtained at a step frequency of four steps per second and a 20 mm longer step length.
+For the modified robot the walking motion needed some steps for acceleration with increasing step-length because of the increased total step-length to get into a stable walking motion of 40 cm/s, which is needed on the original robot.
+But it also performs a stable instant stop in one step without falling down.